celluloid/celluloid/README.md

 and heavier than standard Celluloid actors, but one which contains a high-performance reactor just like EventMachine or Cool.io.
-This means Celluloid::IO actors have the power of both Celluloid actors and evented I/O loops, and you can make as many Celluloid::IO actors as you want (system resources permitting) unlike certain other evented I/O systems which limit you to a single loop per process.
+This means Celluloid::IO actors have the power of both Celluloid actors and evented I/O loops.
+Unlike certain other evented I/O systems which limit you to a single event loop per process, Celluloid::IO lets you make as many actors as you want, system resources permitting.

 Rather than callbacks, Celluloid::IO exposes a synchronous API built on duck types of Ruby's own IO classes, such as TCPServer and TCPSocket.
 These classes